Met forced to deny Wembley policing operation ‘failed’ as more security misses emerge

 A later statement said there had only been a “small group” of intruders and authorities, who have now announced a formal review, have not given an official estimate of numbers.

-Attendees have criticised security measures at Wembley, including a perceived lack of stewards, insufficient outer security cordons, the use of weak “Harris” fencing that could be pushed over easily, people without tickets forcing their way in behind paying guests and booked seats being aggressively taken by intruders.
+Attendees have criticised security measures at Wembley, including a perceived lack of stewards, insufficient outer security cordons, the use of weak “Harris” fencing that could be pushed over easily, people without tickets forcing their way in behind paying guests, and booked seats being aggressively taken by intruders.

 Critics view the situation, which is subject to an investigation by the Football Association (FA), as particularly dangerous given the Covid pandemic and “substantial” terror threat level.

-Metropolitan Police Commissioner Dame Cressida Dick backed her officers amid mounting criticism on Wednesday.
+Metropolitan Police commissioner Dame Cressida Dick backed her officers amid mounting criticism.

 Dame Cressida, who was honoured at an investiture ceremony on Wednesday, said: “I’m very proud of my officers and the command team.”

-On Wednesday afternoon, another senior officer insisted the force had “deployed one of the most significant and comprehensive policing plans” ever used at a football match.
+Another senior officer insisted the force had “deployed one of the most significant and comprehensive policing plans” ever used at a football match.

-Deputy Assistant Commissioner Jane Connors added: “I do not accept that the policing operation failed and I stand by the difficult decisions made by police officers and the Met’s public order commanders.”
+Jane Connors, the deputy assistant commissioner, added: “I do not accept that the policing operation failed and I stand by the difficult decisions made by police officers and the Met’s public order commanders.”

 She admitted that “soon into the day it became clear that a high number of fans were arriving without tickets” and police commanders “recognised this could result in ticketless fans attempting to get into the stadium”.